 Adjustment of Worker Characteristics

-NOTE: This section applies to PPS, PREPOST, and OASYS
+NOTE: This section applies to TSS, PREPOST, and OASYS

 All of the worker’s characteristics can be changed to reflect: